Match Reports 2001

 nine, they went in at the break leading by 0-7 to 0-2.
 And as one Courcey

-mentor mentioned to us at the break, "I doubt if it is enough of a lead," no
+mentor mentioned to us at the break, "I doubt if it is enough of a

 doubt pondering not only on his opponents' wastage but also on their